 The 19th century also brought new groups of immigrants that influenced American food, music and culture.

-The following is a list of notable people, places and events of 19th century Massachusetts:
+The following is an overview of important events in 19th century Massachusetts:

-After the industrial revolution began in the 19th century, mills and factories began sprouting up so quickly in Massachusetts that it soon became the hub of the manufacturing industry in the country.
-The state held this title well into the 20th century but the industry slowly declined as more and more manufacturing jobs went overseas.
+After the industrial revolution began in the 19th century, mills and factories began sprouting up so quickly in Massachusetts that it soon became the hub of the manufacturing industry in America.

-Since Massachusetts was home to a number of highly-acclaimed educational facilities and placed a great emphasis on education and literacy, it is no surprise that it was home to many notable authors of the 19th century including Edgar Allen Poe (Boston-born but raised elsewhere), Henry David Thoreau, Louisa May Alcott, Nathaniel Hawthorne and etc.
+Since Massachusetts was home to a number of highly-acclaimed educational facilities and placed a great emphasis on education and literacy, it is no surprise that the state was the center of the movement.